Towards the non-perturbative cosmological bootstrap

 then~\reef{eq:crossexample} cannot be satisfied by a unitary QFT in dS (since in a unitary QFT we must have $I_{\hd+i\nu,0}\geq 0$ and $\tilde{I}_{n,0}\geq 0$).

 One may also find bounds on partial wave coefficients.
 For example, imagine that one can find a linear functional $\alpha$ obeying the first two positivity conditions of~\reef{eq:alpha conditions}, but now $\alpha\left[D(\gamma,\sigma)\right]=-1$.
-Then one obtains an upper bound on every discrete series partial wave coefficient,
+Then there exists an upper bound on every discrete series partial wave coefficient,

-and this bound can be optimised by maximising $\alpha\left[\tilde{F}^{s-t}_{n,0}(\gamma,\sigma)\right]$.
+and this bound can be optimized by maximizing $\alpha\left[\tilde{F}^{s-t}_{n,0}(\gamma,\sigma)\right]$.
 We leave for the future a systematic implementation using linear programming methods or the semidefinite solver SDPB~\cite{Simmons-Duffin:2015qma}.